RedHatProductSecurity/rapidast/README.md

 #### Running several instance of a scanner

 It is possible to run a scanner several times with different configurations.
-This is done by giving adding a different identifier to each scan, by appending `_<id>` to the scanner name.
+This is done by adding a different identifier to each scan, by appending `_<id>` to the scanner name.

 For example :